Male figure

 Papua New Guinea

-– Professor Mark’s collection.
+– Collection du Professeur Mark.
 T. Groudine, Seattle, USA

 Photo captions:

-– Description of the statue by the Musée de Sangt Augustin
+– Description of the statue drawn up by the Sangt Augustin Museum

-– Georg Höltker taking anthropological measurements of Gaie,2nd chief of the village of Bosngun on the Bur river.
+– Georg Höltker taking anthropological measurements of Gaie,2nd chief of the village of Bosngun on the river Bur.

 Photographs taken by Father Joseph Munch in January 1937 © archive SVD